 But in the meantime, this top.
 Last month I had a blogger event to go to, and it was mostly STYLE bloggers.
 And well, remember my word of the year and how I wanted to apply that to exercise?
 Yeah, that hasn’t been going so well.
 Between business and the boys, exercise has taken a backseat.
 So much of a backseat that I got sore from going to a gentle yoga class last week with my mom.
 True story.

 Enter the Scout Woven Tee.
 Now, granted, I could have drafted this myself.
 But why when it was only $6 and comes in sizes 0-18?
-And to be clear, I have no affiliation with Jen or this pattern, except that I stalk her blog and instagram.
+And to be clear, I have no affiliation with Jen or this pattern.
 Instant gratification and no drafting?
 Yes please.

 But of course I couldn’t sew it as written.
 No, I decided I needed to make this lovely top on the bias, for a leetle more drape.
 Also because I thought this lovely silk from The Fabricker would be GORGEOUS on the bias.